aldaris/opensso/products/j2eeagents/weblogic/v10/sampleapp/readme.txt

     * gina/gina

-2. Assign Users to Roles
+2. Assign Users to Groups
-   Create new roles for employee, manager, and everyone.
-Then assign the users to the roles as follows:
+   Create new groups for employee, manager, everyone, and customer.
+Then assign the users to the groups as follows:

     * employee:
           o andy, bob, chris, dave, ellen, frank